elixir-desktop/desktop/README.md

 ## Status / Roadmap

-1. Run elixir-desktop on MacOS/Windows/Android ✅
+1. ✅ Run elixir-desktop on Windows/MacOS/Linux
-1. Run elixir-desktop on Android/iOS ✅
+2. ✅ Run elixir-desktop on iOS/Android
-1. Package elixir-desktop based apps for Android/iOS ✅ (see example-app repo for iOS and Android)
+3. ✅ Package elixir-desktop based apps for iOS/Android (see example-app repo for iOS and Android)
-1. Package elixir-desktop based apps in installers for MacOS/Windows/Linux
+4. Package elixir-desktop based apps in installers for Windows/MacOS/Linux
-1. Update the desktop example app built installers for MacOS/Windows/Linux using GitHub actions
+5. Update the desktop example app built installers for Windows/MacOS/Linux using GitHub actions
-1. Use a repo of pre-compiled Erlang binaries for Android/iOS/MacOS/Windows/Linux when building Apps, so one call of `mix desktop.deploy` will create installer for all platforms.
+6. Use a repo of pre-compiled Erlang binaries for Windows/MacOS/Linux/iOS/Android when building Apps, so one call of `mix desktop.deploy` will create installer for all platforms.
-1. Integrate Code Signing for Windows/MacOS
+7. Integrate Code Signing for Windows/MacOS
-1. Build a GitHub actions based auto-update flow
+8. Build a GitHub actions based auto-update flow

 ## Contributing and Raising Issues

-Please checkout the github repo at https://github.com/elixir-desktop/desktop and raise any issues.
-For questions and comments best to use the Elixir forum: https://elixirforum.com/t/elixir-desktop-android-window-macos-linux-liveview-apps-with-elixir/ or contact me on Slack https://elixir-lang.slack.com/archives/C02429KJJCX
+* Please checkout the github repo at https://github.com/elixir-desktop/desktop and raise any issues.
+* For questions and comments best to use the [Elixir forum](https://elixirforum.com/t/elixir-desktop-android-window-macos-linux-liveview-apps-with-elixir/) or contact me on [Slack](https://elixir-lang.slack.com/archives/C02429KJJCX).

 All suggestions are welcome!